bomeisl/WeatherApiClient/README.md

 * Unit Testing of network calls via OkHttp Mock Server to test JSON deserialization and the app's Retrofit Client

+* Network Connectivity Monitoring - when network connectivity is stable, a toast is displayed saying "Good Network Connection!" or else when the network connection is lost a toast is displayed saying "Network Connection Lost"

+* Kotlin Coroutines allow both asyncronous query and syncronous query of data from weatherapi.com API endpoint.

 Architecture Outline:

 |Data Layer|